 - Hardware protection: Requires that keys used to authenticate are stored in secure hardware (TPM, Secure Enclave) on the device.
-Currently, only Okta Verify meets this constraint.
+Okta Verify meets this constraint.
 Because hardware protection implies Device bound, that constraint is selected automatically when Hardware protection is selected.

 To identify how Okta Verify keys are stored for a device, view the

 secureHardwarePresentdevice attribute in the Admin Console.
 You can also use an Okta Expression Language (EL) expression to determine the value of

 device.profile.secureHardwarePresentview.
 If this value is true, secure hardware is used.

 Some WebAuthn authenticators are hardware-protected.
 Okta uses the FIDO Alliance Metadata Service (MDS) to determine whether a WebAuthn authenticator is hardware-protected.
 An authenticator is considered hardware-protected when one of its keyProtection values is hardware.

 - Enrollments done before Nov 30, 2022 aren't supported.

 - Enrollments using FIDO U2F aren't supported.

 - Enrollments on Chrome aren't currently supported if User Verification is set to Discouraged and a PIN is set on the security key.